By Kathy Kuhl How do I get my children to sit and work?

 Read a while, bounce a while.
 Photo courtesy Jeannie Parker.

-Across the continent, a mom in Alberta told me that her son likes to do his work while while lying on the trampoline in the backyard.
+Across the continent, a mom in Alberta told me that her son likes to do his work while lying on their trampoline in the backyard.
 When he gets restless, he jumps a while and then settles back down to work.

 Floating homeschool—in a house or apartment